Can sit stand desks help you lose weight?

 Our calculations assume that there is no additional increase in energy intake, you are working 8 hours per day, 5 days per week, 52 weeks per year, and that the only difference in your activity levels is the amount of static standing vs. static sitting.

-Even better, there are a number of simple ways to increase this number even more, such as using a balance board, taking walk breaks, or doing standing exercises while using your height adjustable desk.
+Even better, there are several simple ways to increase this number even more, such as using a balance board, taking walk breaks, or doing standing exercises while using your height-adjustable desk.

-A 2018 study measured the energy expenditure between sitting, standing, and using a wobble board in standing.
-The study concluded that the difference in energy expenditure (and therefore, weight-loss) while using a wobble board was 15% higher than just standing still.
+A 2018 study measured the energy expenditure between sitting, standing, and using a wobbleboard in standing.
+The study concluded that the difference in energy expenditure (and therefore, weight loss) while using a wobble board was 15% higher than just standing still.
 The balance board also provided a number of other benefits.
-It elevated heart rate, activated postural stabilizer muscles, and increased blood flow more effectively than static standing, making it a good option for individuals who find static standing tedious or boring.
+It elevates heart rate, activates postural stabilizer muscles, and increases blood flow more effectively than static standing, making it a good option for individuals who find static standing tedious.

 After 10 years the average person could expect to weigh up to 1.7kg less than if they had not used a balance board at work.
 Learn more in our article on the balance board standing desk benefits.